chernovaok/TUM-RC/README.md

-This repository contains the code and supporting materials for the paper: 'Establishing an Automated Cross-Platform Evaluation of Prostate Cancer Risk.'
+This repository contains the code and supporting materials for the paper: 'Establishing an automated Cross-Platform Evaluation of Patients Prostate Cancer Risk: Leveraging Local German Hospital Data'.
 Includes web-scraping scripts, data processing pipelines, and the interactive R Shiny application.

 # Shiny app